plcrisp/plcrisp/README.md

 ###

 <h4 align="left">Engineering student at Federal University of Itajubá, specializing in Computer Engineering.
 Currently working as Desktop Manager at Asimov Jr., developing web solutions.
+Also conducting scientific research in data science, analyzing extreme precipitation events.
 Passionate about technology and continuous learning.</h4>

 ###

-<p align="left">• 🔭 I’m currently working on: Developing web solutions at Asimov Jr. using Angular and Firebase.<br>• 🌱 I’m looking to collaborate on: Web development projects involving Angular, Tailwind CSS, and Firebase.<br>• 👯 I’m looking for help with: Improving my backend development skills, especially with RESTful APIs and cloud services.<br>• 🤝 I’m currently learning: Angular, Python, and Firebase.<br>• 📫 How to reach me: pedrolcrisp@gmail.com</p>
+<p align="left">• 🔭 I’m currently working on: Developing web solutions at Asimov Jr. using Angular and Firebase, and conducting research in data science at my university.<br>• 🌱 I’m looking to collaborate on: Web and data science projects.<br>• 👯 I’m looking for help with: Improving my backend development skills, especially with RESTful APIs and cloud services.<br>• 🤝 I’m currently learning: Angular, Python, and Firebase.<br>• 📫 How to reach me: pedrolcrisp@gmail.com</p>

 ###